 Speak at a normal conversation volume and rhythm.
 Avoid yelling, whispering or mumbling.

-Know your outcome
+Know your INTENTION

 Speak to the other person and listen to them with the aim of the outcome in mind, being to resolve your situation calmly, respectfully and confidently.